Speed limits in the United States by jurisdiction: Arkansas

-Urban districts by default are posted at 30 mph.
+Urban districts are posted at 30 mph by default.
 Outside of the municipal limits, two-lane state and federal highways have a speed limit of 55 mph unless otherwise posted, and 2 lane county roads have a speed limit of 45 mph unless otherwise posted.
 In June 2015, the Arkansas Highway Commission authorized the Arkansas Highway and Transportation Department (AHTD) to raise the speed limit on undivided 4 and 5 lane roads from 55 to 60 mph, and divided 4 lane roads from 55 to 65 mph; these changes affect 285 miles of Arkansas highways.
 Furthermore, AHTD has established freeway default speed limits.
-Along rural freeways the limit is 75 mph while suburban freeways are posted at 65 mph.
-School zone speed limits apply only when children are present, or when a lighted beacon is on if one is provided and such speed limits are set at 25 mph unless otherwise posted.
+Along rural freeways, the limit is 75 mph while suburban freeways are posted at 65 mph.
+School zone speed limits apply only when children are present, or when a lighted beacon is on if one is provided, and such speed limits are set at 25 mph unless otherwise posted.
 It is fairly common however that schools serving only higher grade levels will not have a school speed limit in rural areas or where such school sits more than 500 feet off of the highway or street.

 On March 16, 2017, the Arkansas House introduced a bill that would allow the state highway commission to increase speed limits up to 75 mph in rural interstate freeways, upon completion of a "traffic and engineering investigation" and sets rural non-divided highway speed limits to 65 mph.
 This bill became law on April 7, 2017, however no highways were immediately given a 75 mph limit.

 On April 8, 2019, Act 784 was approved which raises the speed limit to 75 mph / 70 mph for trucks weighing more than 26,000 lbs on all rural freeways effective July 1, 2020.
-The new law strikes the requirement for the Highway Commission to first conduct a traffic study before raising the limit; instead a study will be necessary for the Highway Commission to justify lowering the speed limit.
+The new law eliminates the requirement that the Highway Commission conduct a traffic study before raising the limit; instead, a study will be required to justify lowering the speed limit.

 As of August 5, 2020, new signs are up indicating the speed limit increase from 70 to 75 mph (70 mph for trucks) on I-40 west of Little Rock to the Oklahoma border.